GertKanter/itv0050/PITCHME.md

 ---

 ### I - Thou shalt be agile
-No silos, No departments
+No silos, No departments!

 ---

 ### II - Thou shalt refactor
-Rearchitecture your development code into testable code
+Rearchitecture your development code into testable code!

 ---

 ### III - Thou shalt educate everyone
-There is no CD department
+There is no CD department!

 ---

 ### IV - Thou shalt be small
-Big teams cannot do "continuous".
+* Big teams cannot do "continuous anything".
 Only small teams can do "continuous" (up to 10 engineers).
-That means monoliths must be split into smaller parts (microservices).
+* That means monoliths must be split into smaller parts (microservices).

 ---

 ### V - Thou shalt practice TDD (Test-Driven Development)
-(somewhat optional) no tests, no commits
+No tests means no commits.

 ---

 ### VI - Thou shalt define your CD pipeline as code
-No more clicking around - don't use GUIs for defining CD pipelines.
+* No more clicking around
+* Don't use GUIs for defining CD pipelines.

 ---

 ### VII - Thou shalt have a fast pipeline
 One coffee, not longer (~15 minutes).
 (This depends on the project, but most projects should achieve this!)

 ---

 ### VIII - Thou shalt consider fixing a failed pipeline as highest priority
-Fix it first then continue developing.
+Fix it first, then continue developing.

 ---